sunfounder/pico-2w-kit/docs/source/cproject/ar_photoresistor.rst

 2.12 Feel the Light
 =====================

-In this lesson, we'll learn how to use a **photoresistor** (also known as a light-dependent resistor or LDR) with the Raspberry Pi Pico 2w to measure light intensity.
+In this lesson, we'll learn how to use a **photoresistor** (also known as a light-dependent resistor or LDR) with the Raspberry Pi Pico 2 W to measure light intensity.
 A photoresistor changes its resistance based on the amount of light it receives: the brighter the light, the lower the resistance.
 This makes it ideal for detecting changes in ambient light.

 * :ref:`cpn_photoresistor`